 2.6.18-308.el5.x86_64.
 Otherwise, we recommend RHEL 6.0 or newer.

 - Kernel Version Compatibility

-- The OrangeFS kernel module is not yet compatible with kernels 3.4 and higher.
-These kernels have significant parameter changes
+- The OrangeFS kernel module is now compatible with Linux kernels up to 3.11.

 - Myricom's MX